-We may incur significant credit-related and other costs in the future due to problem loans.
+We may be required to increase allowance for loan losses and/or incur significant credit-related and other costs in the future due to problem loans.

 We are the primary bank lender for a large number of our corporate customers, and the amount of our loans and other claims to each of our major customers is significant.
 In addition, while we have made efforts to diversify our credit exposure along industry lines, the proportion of credit exposure to customers in the construction and real estate, banks and other financial institutions, and wholesale and retail industries is relatively high.
 We manage our credit portfolio by regularly monitoring the credit profile of each of our customers, the progress made on restructuring plans and credit exposure concentrations in particular industries or corporate groups, and we also utilize credit derivatives for hedging and credit risk mitigation purposes.
-In addition, we regularly assess the value of collateral and guarantees.
+We provide an allowance for loan losses taking into consideration the borrower's situation, the value of relevant collateral and guarantee, which we periodically re-evaluate, and economic trends based on our self-assessment standards as well as applicable charge-off and allowance standards.
 However, depending on trends in the domestic and global economic environment, the business environment in particular industries and other factors, the amount of our problem loans and other claims could increase significantly, including as a result of the deterioration in the credit profile of customers for which we are the primary bank lender, other major customers or customers belonging to industries to which we have significant credit exposure, and the value of collateral and guarantees could decline.
-There can be no assurance that credit-related and other costs will not increase in the future as a result of the foregoing or otherwise.
+There can be no assurance that credit-related and other costs, including provision for loan losses and charge-offs of loans, will not increase in the future as a result of the foregoing or otherwise.